What is Carried Interest in Private Equity?

 Under IFRS, various accounting standards would have to be considered.
 Firstly, you should determine it a -:

 - A liability or

 - IAS 32 – Financial instruments – Under this, the fund manager is considered as a service provider and not as the only owner.
 So it is treated as per the liability model and not as per the distribution model.

-- IAS 37 – Provisions, contingent liabilities, and contingent Assets – Under this as per the agreement entered into carried interest is treated on an accrual basis and recorded in each financial year.
-In this case deal by deal, waterfall provision is applied wherein the hurdle rate is calculated for each deal.
-Here the fund has an obligation for the each year.
+- IAS 37 – Provisions, contingent liabilities, and contingent AssetsContingent AssetsA contingent asset is a potential and possible asset of the company in the future based on any contingent event beyond the company's control.
+It will be recorded in the balance only if it becomes certain that the economic benefit will flow to the company. – Under this, as per the agreement entered into, carried interest is treated on an accrual basis and recorded in each financial year.
+In this case, deal by deal, waterfall provision is applied wherein the hurdle rate is calculated for each deal.
+Here the fund has an obligation for each year.

-Carried interest in Private Equity is an incentive for a General partner for the decisions taken by them to successfully deploy the money and earn handsome profits on Limited partner’s money.
+Carried interest in Private Equity is an incentive for a General partnerGeneral PartnerA general partner (GP) refers to the private equity firm responsible for managing a private equity fund.
+The private equity firm acts as a GP, and the external investors are limited partners (LPs). for the decisions taken by them to successfully deploy the money and earn handsome profits on Limited partner’s money.
 It is earned by a fund manager only when the profits of a fund exceed the hurdle rate.

-This has been a guide to What is Carried Interests in Private Equity?
+This article has been a guide to What is Carried Interests in Private Equity?
 Here we discuss carried interest calculation examples along with its accounting.
 You may learn more about Private Equity from the following articles –